 Our Google Sheets integration allows you to use any data you want in your reports, allowing you to report on sources not (yet) supported by Swydo.

-There are a few requirements the spreadsheet needs to comply to in order to be used in Swydo reports:
+There are a few requirements the spreadsheet needs to comply with in order to be used in Swydo reports:

 Make sure numeric and date(time) spreadsheet rows are formatted.
 Based on the formatting you're applying in your spreadsheet, Swydo will automatically apply formatting in the report.